berdav/vm_injector/README.md

 In the tested environment the operating system was OpenBSD 6.6.

-The same thing can be achieved by using the rescue mode in certain cloud provider, but you'll need to use the graphical mode to enable it.
+The same thing can be achieved by using the rescue mode in certain cloud provider, but you'll need to use the cloud provider Web ui to enable it.

 ## Prerequisites